-Pin Name I/O Pin Description DOFF Input PLL Turn Off - Active LOW .
+Pin Name I/O Pin Description DOFF Input PLL turn off - Active LOW .
 Connecting this pin to ground turns off the PLL inside the device.
 The timing in the PLL turned off operation differs from those listed in this data sheet.
-For normal operation, this pin can be connected to a pull up through a 10 k Ω or less pull up resistor.
-The device behaves in DDR I mode when the PLL is turned off.
-In this mode, the device can be operated at a frequency of up to 167 MHz with DDR I timing.
-TDO Output TDO Pin for JTAG.
-TCK Input TCK Pin for JTAG.
-TDI Input TDI Pin for JTAG.
-TMS Input TMS Pin for JTAG.
-NC N/A Not Connected to the Die.
+For normal operation, this pin is connected to a pull up through a 10 k Ω or less pull up resistor.
+The device behaves in DDR-I mode when the PLL is turned off.
+In this mode, the device can be operated at a frequency of up to 167 MHz with DDR-I timing.
+TDO Output Test data out (TDO) pin for JTAG TCK Input Test clock (TCK) pin for JTAG TDI Input Test data in (TDI) pin for JTAG TMS Input Test mode select (TMS) pin for JTAG NC N/A Not connected to the die.
 Can be tied to any voltage level.
-NC/36M Input Not Connected to the Die.
+NC/144M Input Not connected to the die.
 Can be tied to any voltage level.
-NC/72M Input Not Connected to the Die.
+NC/288M Input Not connected to the die.
 Can be tied to any voltage level.
-NC/144M Input Not Connected to the Die.
-Can be tied to any voltage level.
-NC/288M Input Not Connected to the Die.
-Can be tied to any voltage level.
-V {REF} Input- reference Reference Voltage Input .
+V {REF} Input- Reference Reference voltage input .
 Static input used to set the reference level for HSTL inputs, outputs, and AC measurement points.
-V{DD} Power supply Power Supply Inputs to the Core of the Device.
-V {SS} Ground Ground for the Device.
-V{DDQ} Power supply Power Supply Inputs for the Outputs of the Device.
+V{DD} Power Supply Power supply Inputs to the core of the device.
+V{SS} Ground Ground for the device.
+V{DDQ} Power Supply Power supply inputs for the outputs of the device.